 Boston is known as a center of education and culture with a multitude of educational resources at your fingertips.
 No matter the course, you’ll experience a buzzing campus filled with fellow bright, ambitious, energetic students.

 Just like a college student, students share a dorm room with roommates and use a common bathroom.
 Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.

 Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay in Boston.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.

 All dormitories have 24-hour security and uses electronic keys to enter each building and dorm room.
-University security is on 24-hour patrol and available to any student that may need assistance during the Berkeley summer program for high school students.
+University security is on 24-hour patrol and available to any student that may need assistance during the Boston summer program for high school students.